Basics¶

 # use dynamic slicing to target a width of 30

-# use the nevergrad space searcher - good with large trial budget
+# use the cmaes space searcher - good with large trial budget

 # terminate search if no change for 128 trials